THE POSTAL HISTORY OF ICAO

 In 1965, the number of transatlantic flights considered to have benefited from the services provided by the North Atlantic Ocean Stations was 66,478, 10,751 (about 19.3%) more than in 1964.

 At the beginning of 1968, a total of 21 ships were needed to man the nine stations continuously.
-Each station consisted of a ten-mile square patrolled by one ship; ships stayed on station for a three-week period or until relieved, and it therefore took between two and three ships to man one station continuously, depending upon how far that station was from their home bases.
+Each station consisted of a ten-mile square patrolled by one ship; ships stayed on the station for a three-week period or until relieved, and it therefore took between two and three ships to man one station continuously, depending upon how far that station was from their home bases.
 It was the responsibility of Canada and the United States to man the four most westerly stations (stations B, C, D and E); the other five stations (stations A, I, J, K and M) were manned by France, the Netherlands, Norway/Sweden and the United Kingdom (see picture here-below showing the position of those stations).
 In addition, Australia, Belgium, Czechoslovakia, Denmark, Germany, Iceland, India, Ireland, Israel, Italy, Japan, Mexico, Pakistan, Spain, Switzerland and Venezuela regularly made cash contributions to defray certain of the costs of the service.
 The allocation of responsibilities, whether operation of ships or contribution of cash, between the countries concerned was based to a major extent (eighty per cent) on the aeronautical benefits as represented by the number of flights made by the civil aircraft of each country across the North Atlantic, and to a lesser extent (twenty per cent) upon the non-aeronautical benefits, such as the better forecasting of surface weather, which each country may receive.

 The Sixth ICAO Joint Financing Conference on North Atlantic Ocean Stations was held at the ICAO’s European Office in Paris (3 bis Villa Emile Bergerat) from 5 to 22 March 1968.
 Sixteen of the eighteen States parties to the 1954 Agreement participated; five of the ten non-signatory user States and six interested international organizations were represented by observers.
 The Conference reached a number of conclusions concerning the NAOS scheme and made various recommendations concerning its technical and financial aspects.
 The Conference agreed that the scheme should be continued for another five years under ICAO administration.
 It concluded that the meteorological services provided by the NAOS vessels were still essential for both aeronautical and non-aeronautical purposes and should be considered as primary services; search and rescue, communication, navigational aid and other services were now ancillary but worth maintaining as long as the vessels were kept in operation.
 It recommended that WMO should study, in cooperation with ICAO, the most economical means of obtaining, after 30 June 1973, the meteorological data indispensable to international civil aviation provided by the ocean stations.
 The Conference considered that the existing nine stations should be maintained at their present locations.
-As far as the financing of the scheme is concerned, the Conference decided that the ratio of 80% for aeronautical benefits (as measured by the number of complete North Atlantic crossings by civil aircraft) to 20% for non-aeronautical benefits should be maintained for cost sharing purposes at least through the nineteenth year of the Agreement (i.e. to 30 June 1973).
+As far as the financing of the scheme is concerned, the Conference decided that the ratio of 80% for aeronautical benefits (as measured by the number of complete North Atlantic crossings by civil aircraft) to 20% for non-aeronautical benefits should be maintained for cost-sharing purposes at least through the nineteenth year of the Agreement (i.e., to 30 June 1973).

 In the course of time, aviation made impressive advances and cruising altitudes rose to levels above the prevailing weather.
 The value of the network to aviation therefore diminished steadily, whereas its importance to meteorology, which itself had made substantial scientific progress, continuously increased for forecasting, climatology, and research.